andres20980/kasten-docs/docs/api.md

 - StorageSecurityContext -
 represents pod security context settings to access target storage to execute backup and restore operations.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_api_auditconfigs.md
-## AuditConfigsï
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-API Concepts
-AuditConfigs
-Creating an Audit Config
-Updating an Audit Config
-Deleting an Audit Config
-Profiles
-Policies
-Policy Presets
-Actions
-Transforms
-Transform Sets
-Blueprint Bindings
-Applications
-Restore Points
-Reports
-Repositories
-KastenDR
-StorageSecurityContext
-- API Concepts
-- AuditConfigs
-Creating an Audit Config
-Updating an Audit Config
-Deleting an Audit Config
-- Creating an Audit Config
-- Updating an Audit Config
-- Deleting an Audit Config
-- Profiles
-- Policies
-- Policy Presets
-- Actions
-- Transforms
-- Transform Sets
-- Blueprint Bindings
-- Applications
-- Restore Points
-- Reports
-- Repositories
-- KastenDR
-- StorageSecurityContext
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Accessing Veeam Kasten
-- API and Command Line
-- AuditConfigs
-An AuditConfig custom resource (CR) is used to send Veeam Kasten audit event logs to a cloud object store by using a reference to a Location Profile.
-### Creating an Audit Configï
-When creating an AuditConfig, you first need to create a Location Profile that points to a cloud object store.
-With a Location Profile already defined, you can now create an Audit Config by executing the following commands:
-The AuditConfig can assume four different statuses:
-Status
-Meaning
-Pending
-Created and waiting for Location
-Profile
-UpdateRequested
-Audit Config or Location Profile has changed DeleteRequested
-Stop sending logs to this Location Profile
-Success
-Sending logs to this Location Profile
-### Updating an Audit Configï
-To update an AuditConfig, edit the spec portion using your preferred method for submitting resource changes with kubectl.
-Once the change is submitted, Veeam Kasten will re-validate the audit config and update .status.validation accordingly.
-This action will trigger the extended audit mechanism to update and send logs to the updated Location Profile.
-### Deleting an Audit Configï
-You can delete an AuditConfig using the following command:
-This action will trigger the extended audit mechanism to stop sending logs to this Location Profile.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_restorepoints.md
 ## Restore Pointsï